A delicately flavoured, Guernsey-milk cheese, made by the Wigmores in Berkshire. Creamy, with a yielding texture.

 It is made by Anne and Andy Wigmore in Berkshire and was originally made with Guernsey milk from the Duke of Wellington’s estate.
 Stratfield Saye has been home to the Dukes of Wellington since it was acquired by the very first Duke after the battle of Waterloo in 1817.

 The milk now comes from a single herd of Guernsey cows near Henley.
 Anne and Andy wash the curds for this cheese to lower the acidity, which gives it a gentle, sweet flavour.

 Keep refrigerated below 8°.
-The 200g piece is freshly cut and wrapped to order.
+The 180g piece is freshly cut and wrapped to order.
 Please eat this within 5 days of receipt.
-The 400g and the 800g options are both whole cheeses.
-Once open these, eat within 5 days.
+The 750g option is a whole cheese.
+Eat within 7 days of receipt or the date shown on cheese.
+Once you have cut into the cheese, eat within 5 days.